South Carolina vs. Iowa Predictions & Picks - Women's NCAA Tournament Final Four

 South Carolina Performance Insights

-- The Gamecocks' +1061 scoring differential (outscoring opponents by 29.4 points per game) is a result of scoring 80.5 points per game (seventh in college basketball) while giving up 51.1 per outing (third in college basketball).
+- The Gamecocks are outscoring opponents by 29.4 points per game with a +1061 scoring differential overall.
+They put up 80.5 points per game (seventh in college basketball) and give up 51.1 per contest (third in college basketball).

-- In conference contests, South Carolina puts up fewer points per game (80.0) than its season average (80.5).
+- On offense, South Carolina is averaging 80 points per game this season in conference action.
+As a comparison, its season average (80.5 points per game) is 0.5 PPG higher.

-- The Gamecocks are scoring 84.8 points per game this season at home, which is 7.6 more points than they're averaging on the road (77.2).
+- The Gamecocks are averaging 84.8 points per game this year at home, which is 7.6 more points than they're averaging when playing on the road (77.2).

-- In their last 10 games, the Gamecocks have been racking up 75.0 points per game, an average that's slightly lower than the 80.5 they've scored over the course of the 2022-23 season.
+- In their last 10 games, the Hawkeyes are scoring 85 points per contest, compared to their season average of 87.6.

 © 2023 Data Skrive.
 All rights reserved.